by Alina Kurpel

 Asya: Dobroe utro ☀️

 Kim: oh my gosh – every night someone is snoring around me.
-I hope, it’ll get better later in my journey at the other hostels ^^
+I hope it gets better later in my journey at the other hostels ^^

 Asya: Horrible 😱 Wish you good luck!

 It was a typical Erasmus romance, but the location added a special charm: Venice made everything feel somewhat otherworldly.
-When Kim and I said our goodbyes, it felt like a farewell for me, and I gave an appropriate speech.
+When Kim and I said goodbye, it felt like a farewell to me, and I gave an appropriate speech.
 Kim did not come to see me off at the airport, and I did not ask for it.
-We were close in a way, but certainly, no one owed anything to anyone.
+We were close in a way, but neither of us owed the other anything.
 This was all supposed to end with the completion of our exchange programs.
-However, a few days later, Kim texted to ask if I had arrived home safely.
+But a few days later, Kim texted to ask if I’d made it home safely.

 © Alina Kurpel 2023-08-29